Base Project

 Creating a Base Project in Flutter

-This article is complete when combined with and .
+This article is complete when combined with Clean Architecture and Package.

 Any Flutter developer, after working on multiple projects, wants to create a project template to speed up the initialization of future projects.
 However, extracting reusable parts and setting up the project structure from scratch can be time-consuming and tedious.